akbloodadarsh/8085-Emulator/README.md

 ## DEBUGGER INSTRUCTIONS
 - <a href="#">SET</a>: We will convert the hexadecimal address to decimal address & convert the hexadecimal data to decimal data and use adress_data to store the data to that address.
+Ex:- SET 2500H, 05H
+- <a href="#">break or b</a>: It will stop the execution of the pragram when it reaches the specified address.
+Ex:- break 2500H or b 2500H
+- <a href="#">step or s</a>: It will run program one instruction at a time and ask if you want to use debugger, if yes you enter debugger mode else it will run the next instruction.Ex:- step or s
+- <a href="#">print or p</a>: It prints the value of register or value present at memory location.
+Ex:- print A or p B or print 2500H or p 5000H
+- <a href="#">quit or q</a>: quits the debugger.
+Ex:- quit or q
+<a href="#">help</a>: will show commands of the debugger.
+Ex:- help

 # EXTRA FEATURES
 - If you accidentally input some invalid starting address Ex:- 01,425544646.
 It will tell you to input a valid starting address.